-Sound simple enough?
 And let’s not forget, each of these players come with their own fees.
 Because it’s so complicated to send a text, costs grow over time, too, and carrier fees get expensive fast.
-Because of this it’s important to keep a few things in mind when working with a texting vendor.
+Because of this it’s important to keep a few things in mind when working with a text marketing vendor.
 The first is to seek one that passes back aggregator fees at cost.
-The second is to ensure you’re working with a vendor that will keep your text campaigns compliant.
+The second is to ensure you’re working with a vendor that will keep your SMS campaigns compliant.

 - The law.
 Back in 1991, Congress enacted the Telephone Consumer Protection Act (TCPA) to prevent telemarketers from calling consumers without their permission.
 Fast forward to 2021, and this law applies to text messaging as well, meaning marketers can’t send messages without first obtaining clear, expressed consent from the consumer.

-So, what happens if the rules are broken?
+So, what happens if the text message marketing regulations are violated?

 Well, a couple of things.
-For one, violating the regulations enacted by CTIA or TCPA can mean reaching for your pocketbook.
+For one, violating the text marketing regulations enacted by CTIA or TCPA can mean reaching for your pocketbook.
 A.K.A., being sued, for a lot of money.

 Take Jiffy Lube, for example.
 When a consumer filed suit after Jiffy Lube sent unsolicited texts advertising a “1-time offer” for 45% off an oil change, Jiffy Lube shelled out $47 million in settlement claims saying they violated the TCPA.
 Not obtaining clear consent from the customer resulted in a very, very bad day for Jiffy Lube.

-Another consequence of not complying, is having your short code suspended or taken away entirely.
-This would be very frustrating, given the amount of resources you’ve spent in getting the program off the ground.
+Another consequence of not complying is, having your short code suspended or taken away entirely.
+This would be very frustrating, given the amount of resources you’ve spent in getting the text message marketing program off the ground.

 While a profitable, compliant text messaging campaign can seem like it has a lot of moving parts, it can actually be really simple if you choose the right partner.
 And the right partner knows not to send messages to people who don’t want them, and can leave an audit trail to prove it.